welaika/weBackup/README.md

     │   └── weBackup.log

 Logs.
-The script will try to automatically configure logrotate to handle log rotation inside thi folder
+The script will try to automatically configure logrotate to handle log rotation inside this folder

     └── README.md